 Improves audit transparency for international buyers.

-In finance and trade, blockchain simplifies settlements and builds trust.
-Local banks like CIMB and Maybank have tested blockchain for cross-border payments, cutting settlement time from two days to just thirty minutes.
-That’s a major leap for exporters managing tight liquidity cycles.
+In finance and trade, blockchain simplifies payments and builds trust.
+Local banks like CIMB and Maybank have tested blockchain for cross‑border payments.
+They cut settlement time from two days to just thirty minutes.
+That is a huge leap for exporters managing tight money cycles.

-According to a 2024 report by Bank Negara Malaysia, blockchain-enabled trade finance could save up to RM2 billion annually in administrative costs.
-Integration with platforms like eTrade Malaysia could further streamline export documentation and customs clearance.
+According to a 2024 report by Bank Negara Malaysia, blockchain‑enabled trade finance could save up to RM2 billion yearly in administrative costs.
+Integration with platforms like eTrade Malaysia could further simplify export paperwork and customs clearance.

 Category: Fintech / Trade Finance